cakephp/docs/en/views/helpers/form.rst

 Options:

 * ``'escape'`` - Boolean that controls whether or not to HTML escape the contents of the error.

 ..
-TODO:: Add examples.
+TODO:: Add more examples maybe.

 Example::